-There are five series of Spring Mounts originally designed by Mason Industries and now also manufactured locally by ACTOM.
+There are five series of Spring Mounts manufactured locally by ARNOT Vibration Solutions.
 The application can be fitted with spring mounts directly mounted on the floor, or on a steel base or on a concrete filled base.

 SLFA, B & C type mounts are open spring mounts that provide at least 25 mm deflection at rated loads up to 950 kg.